-Contractor shall immediately inform the DVHA PI Unit in writing should it disenroll, terminate or deny provider enrollment for "program integrity" reasons (i.e., the detection and investigation of fraud, waste, or abuse).
-If Contractor terminates a Participating Provider due to fraud, program integrity, or quality reasons, such terminations are considered "for cause" and must be immediately reported to DVHA PI Unit.
+Contractor shall immediately inform the DVHA Special Investigations (SI) Unit in writing should it disenroll, terminate or deny provider enrollment for "program integrity" reasons (i.e., the detection and investigation of fraud, waste, or abuse).
+If Contractor terminates a Participating Provider due to fraud, program integrity, or quality reasons, such terminations are considered "for cause" and must be immediately reported to DVHA SI Unit.

-Contractor shall report the addition or disenrollment of any Participating Provider at the tax identification number (TIN) level on a monthly basis and indicate each provider's enrollment or termination effective date with Contractor.
+Contractor shall report any Participating Provider at the Tax Identification Number (TIN) level on a monthly basis and include the Billing NPI, Medicaid ID and payment type.
 Refer to Section 9 in this Attachment A for more details on this process.